int-brain-lab/iblrig/docs/source/installation.rst

 See instructions for that here: https://int-brain-lab.github.io/iblenv/notebooks_external/one_quickstart.html

-.. note:: Make sure you can connect to Alyx !
+.. exercise:: Make sure you can connect to Alyx !
     Open a Python shell in the environment and connect to Alyx (you may have to setup ONE)

     .. code-block::